Kiera Cullen

 Development Associate

 Thea Keene is an artist and advocate for alternative education.
-She holds a BFA in Ceramics, with minors in Spanish and Psychology, from Montana State University.
-Thea is fiercely passionate about fostering community connections through art making and working to ensure spaces to create remain accessible to all.
-Outside of work, Thea is likely drinking a cup of tea, knitting, mountain biking, or working on her upcoming graphic novel.
+They hold a BFA in Ceramics, with minors in Spanish and Psychology, from Montana State University.
+Thea is passionate about fostering community connections through art making and working to ensure spaces to create remain accessible to all.
+Outside of work, Thea is likely drinking a cup of tea, knitting, mountain biking, or working on their upcoming graphic novel.

 Email: thea@assemblepgh.org